Our Practice

 Dr Rachel Greenhill – Veterinarian

-Dr Rachel joined the Hammett Street team in January of 2018.
+Dr Rachel joined the Hammett Street team at the start of 2018.
 She graduated from Massey University in New Zealand in 2010.
 She has worked in general practice and as an emergency vet in Queensland.
-She enjoys working with all different types of dogs and cats but has a special interest in cats and a love for pugs.
+She enjoys working with all different types of dogs and cats but particularly cats and brachycephalics.

 Dr Lauren Franey